twcook/s3model.github.io/userguide/docs/_sources/Approach.rst.txt

 Summary
 -------

 This page has been a very high-level introduction to S3Model.
+A slighlty more technical overview can be found in the Reference Model chapter of this User Guide.

-For further details and implementation is important to refer to the `Reference Model documentation <https://s3model.com/specifications/docs/rm>`_ and the `Reference implementation documentation <https://s3model.com/S3Model/docs/index.html>`_.
+For further details and implementation information it is important to refer to the `Reference Model Specifications <https://s3model.com/S3Model/docs/index.html>`_ and the `Reference implementation technical documentation <https://s3model.com/specifications/docs/rm>`_.